Does Pre-Workout Make You Poop?

 Timing

-Of course, you take pre-workout shortly before starting your training.
+Of course, you take a pre-workout shortly before starting your training.
 But whether you work out in the morning or the evening could result in different effects after you take it.

 In other words, you’re less likely to experience undesirable consequences if you take pre-workout later in the day.